Ellen and William Craft: Marriage and family

-At the age of 20, Ellen married William Craft, in whom her enslaver Collins held a half interest.
+At age 20, Ellen married William Craft, in whom her enslaver Collins held a half interest.
 Craft saved money from being hired out in town as a carpenter.
-Not wanting to have a family in slavery, during the Christmas season of 1848 the couple planned an escape.
+Not wanting to have a family in slavery, during the Christmas season of 1848, the couple planned an escape.

-Eventually they had five children, who were born and raised during their nearly two decades living in England.
+Eventually, they had five children born and raised during their nearly two decades living in England.
 The Crafts went there after the Fugitive Slave Act of 1850 was passed because they were in danger of being captured in Boston by bounty hunters.
 Their children were Charles Estlin Phillips (1852–1938), William Ivens (1855–1926), Brougham H. (1857–1920), Ellen A. Craft (1863–1917) and Alfred G. (1871–1939).
-When the Crafts returned to the United States after the American Civil War, three of their children went with them.
+Three of their children came with them when the Crafts returned to the United States after the American Civil War.